 Main characteristics:

-• Improve accessibility and safety of touristic itineraries for all
+Improve accessibility, safety and inclusion of touristic itineraries for people with disabilities

 Challenges to tackle: